microsoft/onnxruntime/docs/execution-providers/DirectML-ExecutionProvider.md

 The DirectML execution provider works most efficiently when tensor shapes are known at the time a session is created.
 Here are a few performance benefits:

-1. Constant folding can occur more often, there by reducing the CPU / GPU copies and stalls during evaluations.
+1. Constant folding can occur more often, reducing the CPU / GPU copies and stalls during evaluations.
 2. More initialization work occurs when sessions are created rather than during the first evaluation.
 3. Weights may be pre-processed within DirectML, enabling more efficient algorithms.
 4. Graph optimization occurs within DirectML.
 For example, Concat operators may be removed and more optimal tensor layouts may be used for the input and output of operators.